tfpk/macrokata/exercises/05_more_complex_example/README.md

 #}
 ```

-This code should translate to (ignoring extra curly braces):
+Ignoring extra curly braces, this code should translate to

 ``` rust
 # fn main() {